 With online shopping being the most popular activities worldwide, the eCommerce sector is expanding by leaps and bounds.
 Amazingly, a recent study by Business Insider suggests that as much as 85% of customer interactions will be managed without a human by as soon as 2020.

 Artificial Intelligence (AI) in eCommerce indeed plays an imperative role in automating tasks in eCommerce applications.
-With some amazing AI technologies in forefront, it is leading way for various eCommerce solutions (web and mobile) to augment their functionality.
+With some amazing AI technologies at the forefront, it is leading way for various eCommerce solutions (web and mobile) to augment their functionality.
 Here, we take a look at how.

 1. Recommendation and Personalization